3MFConsortium/spec_materials/3MF Materials Extension.md

 The default value #383838 corresponds to a linear specular reflectance value of (0.04, 0.04, 0.04) common for plastics and other dielectric materials.

-In order to obtain linear RGB coefficients in the 0..1 range that can be used for lighting calculations, the inverse color component transfer function (see  Chapter 1.2. sRGB and linear RGB color values) MUST be applied.
+In order to obtain linear RGB coefficients in the 0..1 range that can be used for lighting calculations, the inverse color component transfer function (see [1.2. sRGB and Linear Color Values](#12-srgb-and-linear-color-values)) MUST be applied.

 **Glossiness**